codingMustache/codingMustache/README.md

 ## Joke of the Day

-What time did the man go to the dentist?
-Tooth hurt-y.
+How can you tell a vampire has a cold?
+They start coffin.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. Java
+ 1. Apple
- 2. C++
+ 2. Commodore
- 3. Solaris OS
+ 3. Atari
- 4. Python
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Java
+  Apple
 </details>